ehashman/website-wics/content/F2014/F14-media-sarah-sharp.md

 part-time volunteer position.

-There was one time I was really frustrated in a programming class that I was taking, and I was like, "Oh, this is yet another data structures assignment and they're having us do this weird list of trees of something else, kind of thing."
+There was one time I was really frustrated in a programming class that I was taking, and I was like, "Oh, this is Yet Another Data Structures Assignment and they're having us do this weird list of trees of something else, kind of thing."
 And so my boyfriend and professor Bart Massey said, "Why don't you talk to the professor and see if the data structures class assignment could fit